-Under this Act, the term "plain writing" means writing that is clear, concise, wellorganized, and follows other best practices appropriate to the subject or field and intended audience.
-To ensure that this rulemaking has been written in plain and clear language so that it can be used and understood by the public, the CSB has modeled the language of this proposed rule on the Federal Plain Language Guidelines.
+Under this Act, the term "plain writing" means writing that is clear, concise, well-organized, and follows other best practices appropriate to the subject or field and intended audience.
+To ensure that this rulemaking has been written in plain and clear language so that it can be used and understood by the public, the CSB has modeled the language of this rule on the Federal Plain Language Guidelines.

-National Technology Transfer and Advancement Act of 1995 § 12(d) (15 U.S.C.
-272 note)
+National Technology Transfer and Advancement Act of 1995 Section 12(d) (NTTAA) (15 U.S.C.
+272 Note)